Bili-Sakura/GISLab-Short-Term-Course/docs/keynote.md

 <div align="center">
     <img src="../assets/PixelCNN_overview.png">
-<p> Illustration of PixelCNN [5].(Left: To generate pixel xi one conditions on all the previously generated pixels left and above of xi.
+<p> Illustration of PixelCNN <a href="https://proceedings.mlr.press/v48/oord16.html">[5]</a>.(Left: To generate pixel xi one conditions on all the previously generated pixels left and above of xi.
 Center: To generate a pixel in the multi-scale case we can also condition on the subsampled image pixels.
 Right: Diagram of the connectivity inside a masked convolution.
 In the first layer, each of the RGB channels is connected to previous channels and to the context, but is not connected to itself.
 In subsequent layers, the channels are also connected to themselves.)</p>
 </div>

 > <https://www.youtube.com/watch?v=zc5NTeJbk-k>